Guidelines for Funding Applicants (v1.6)

 - the conference or meeting participant should be a principal speaker, and a copy of any paper presented by the participant is to be provided to CAAR together with the report on the activity.

 6.1 Information should be provided in the application on proposed publicity and promotion of the grant activity.
 Funding recipients are expected to cooperate with CAAR in publicising the activity, and CAAR sponsorship must be appropriately acknowledged during the course of the activity and in any publicity arising from it.
-Any publications, electronic media and publicly performed activities associated with the project should carry the CAAR logo, and invitations to Council members for key events associated with the project are highly desirable.
+Any publications, electronic media and publicly performed activities associated with the project should carry the CAAR logo, subject to agreement by the CAAR Secretariat, and invitations to Council members for key events associated with the project are highly desirable.

 7. Referee requirements